 Monitoring activities include sample collection, continuous temperature and water level monitoring, biological monitoring, and equipment maintenance.
-The data collected though this effort include a combination of chemical, physical, and biological parameters and assessments, enable local agencies such as the VRWJPO to better understand the health of the stream and implement appropriate management strategies throughout the watershed.
+The data collected though this effort include a combination of chemical, physical, and biological parameters and assessments.
+It enables local agencies such as the VRWJPO to better understand the health of the stream and implement appropriate management strategies throughout the watershed.

 Analysis shows that many of the water monitoring parameters are meeting state water quality standards and indicate a generally healthy condition in the Vermillion River and its tributaries.
-See graphs following this text narrative.